MViksna03/GifSearcher/README.md

 # GifSearcher – Flutter App

-GifSearcher ir vienkārša Flutter mobilā lietotne, kas ļauj lietotājam meklēt un apskatīt animētus GIF attēlus, izmantojot Giphy API.
-Lietotne atbalsta reāllaika meklēšanu, attēlu ielādi ar aizturi (`debounce`) un bezgalīgu skrollēšanu.
+GifSearcher is a simple Flutter mobile application that allows users to search for and view animated GIF images using the Giphy API.
+The app supports real-time search, debounced input handling, and infinite scrolling.

-## Funkcionalitāte
+## Features

-- Meklēšana pēc atslēgvārda (reāllaikā)
+- Real-time keyword search with debounce
-- Automātiska papildināšana (infinite scroll)
+- Automatic loading of more GIFs (infinite scroll)
-- Attēlu ielāde no Giphy API
+- Image retrieval from the Giphy API
-- Vienkāršs, adaptīvs Flutter interfeiss
+- Simple and responsive Flutter interface

-## Instalēšana
+## Installation

-### 1. Klonē repozitoriju
+### 1. Clone the repository

 git clone https://github.com/MViksna03/GifSearcher.git
 cd GifSearcher
-### 2. Instalē atkarības
+### 2. Install dependencies
 flutter pub get
-### 3. Iestati savu Giphy API atslēgu
+### 3. Configure your Giphy API key
-Izveido failu lib/config.dart ar saturu:
+Create a file named lib/config.dart with the following content:

 class Config {
   static const String apiKey = 'YOUR_GIPHY_API_KEY';
 }
-Vai kopē no piemēra:
+Or copy from the provided example file:

 cp lib/config.dart.example lib/config.dart
-Nepieciešams iegūt savu Giphy API atslēgu.
+You must obtain your own Giphy API key from https://developers.giphy.com/.

-### 4. Palaid aplikāciju
+### 4. Run the application

 flutter run
+The app has been tested using an Android emulator.
+You can use either an Android emulator (e.g., from Android Studio like I did) or a physical device connected via USB.

-### Failsistēmas struktūra
+### Project Structure
 lib/
-├── main.dart                 # UI un meklēšanas loģika
+├── main.dart              # UI and search logic

-├── gif_search_service.dart  # API pieprasījumu apstrāde
+├── gif_search_service.dart # Handles API requests to Giphy

-├── config.dart.example      # API atslēgas piemērs
+├── config.dart.example    # Example config file for API key